jakelauer/theseus/.examples/tic-tac-toe/README.md

-# TicTacToe Example
+# Tic-tac-toe Example

-This TicTacToe example demonstrates a game of TicTacToe using Theseus.
-It is located in the `.examples/TicTacToe` directory and includes a README.md with example output from running the game.
+This Tic-tac-toe example demonstrates a game of Tic-tac-toe using Theseus.
+It is located in the `.examples/tic-tac-toe` directory and includes a README.md with example output from running the game.

 ## How to Run the Example

-1. Navigate to the `.examples/TicTacToe` directory.
+1. Navigate to the `.examples/tic-tac-toe` directory.
 2. Run the command `pnpm start` to start the game.

 ## Example Output